 The Google Play Store has many music players to choose from and it’s only natural for you to get lost looking for the best app to suit your music needs.
-Keeping that in mind, we have chosen what we think are some of the best music players available.
-Here are the best Android music players.
+Keeping that in mind, we have chosen what we think are some of the best music players app available.
+Here are the best Android music players apps.

 I’m pretty sure you have already guessed how this app is and you are probably right.
 Google Play Music isn’t the only music player offering all in one cloud, store and music player solution.
 Amazon combined with Prime Music with its own music store and create this music player.
 It also offers you your very own cloud library to let you take your music with you anywhere and across any device.
 You can also play the music you have stored on your device.
 Don’t expect huge customization options and nerdy features but it does display lyrics.

 Rocket Music Player is packed with loads of features and codecs support.
 Its integration with iSyncr lets you use some if not all iTunes features.
 It is also a decent video player and lets you bookmark your track progress.
 Chromecast and podcast support, a 5 band equalizer and folder support makes this music player worth trying.
 Rocket Player is available on the Play Store for free but you can also get the premium version for some advanced features such as support for formats like .alac, .tta, .ape, .mpc, .flac, .wav and .wma, 10 badn equalizer, premium themes and much more.